Category Archives: Truth

 Those who place their trust in Jesus have the privilege of being in fellowship with the One who claimed not only to be the Way and the Life, but also the Truth (John 14:6).
 The Christian’s love of truth should be no less than a demonstration of their love for Christ.
-Once one has see that in Christ all the fullness of God dwells, their ultimate allegiance is to Him, and His word above all else.
+Once one has seen that in Christ all the fullness of God dwells, their ultimate allegiance is to him and him word above all else.
 John M. Frame clarifies

 The lordship of Christ is not only ultimate and unquestionable, not only above and beyond all other authorities, but also over all areas of human life.
 In 1 Corinthians 10:31 we read, “Whether you eat or drink or whatever you do, do it all for the glory of God” (cf. Rom.14:23; 2 Cor.
 10:5; Col. 3:17,23; 2 Tim.
 3:16-17).
 Our Lord’s demand upon us is comprehensive.
 In all that we do, we must seek to please him No area of human life is neutral.1

-We are to acknowledge the Bible as our standard of and “beacon of light.”
+We are to acknowledge the Bible as our final standard beacon of light.
 Everything we need for life and faith is found in God’s word.
-The Westminster Confession of Faith states our point this way, “The whole purpose of God about everything pertaining to His own glory and to man’s salvation, faith, and life is either explicitly stated in the Bible or may be deduced as inevitably and logically following from it.”2 This is what we mean when we speak of the sufficiency of Scripture (sola Scriptura).
+The Westminster Confession of Faith states our point this way, “The whole purpose of God about everything pertaining to His own glory and to man’s salvation, faith, and life is either explicitly stated in the Bible or may be deduced as inevitably and logically following from it.”2 This is what we mean when we speak of the sufficiency of Scripture (The Reformation cry of sola Scriptura).